chingu-voyages/v50-tier2-team-12/README.md

 ## Libraries

+- **M3.Materials.io:** Used for creating and managing the application logos.
 - **React-Hot-Toast:** Provides notifications and feedback to users throughout the app.
-- **M3.Materials.io:** Used for creating and managing the application logos.
 - **React Components for Leaflet Maps:** Used to display restaurants on an interactive map.
+- **React-Swipeable:** Used to add swipeable views for better mobile UX.
+- **React-Router-Dom:** Handles routing within the single-page application.
+- **React-LazyLoad:** Enhances performance by lazy-loading images as they enter the viewport.

 ## Deployment

 The app is deployed on Netlify.
-You can access it [here](https://your-netlify-deployment-url).
+You can access it [here](gourmet-go.netlify.app/).

 ## License